algokano/parking-management/README.md

 # Digital Parking Management System

-A full-stack application for managing parking zones, reservations, sessions, and billing in Dortmund — built with a **Spring Modulith** (modular monolith) backend and a React frontend.
+A full-stack application for managing parking zones, reservations, sessions, and billing — built with a **Spring Modulith** (modular monolith) backend and a React frontend.

 ## Screenshots

-### Citizen — Browse Zones (with interactive Dortmund map)
+### Citizen — Browse Zones (with interactive map)

 ![Citizen Zones](docs/screenshots/citizen-zones.png)